jmezach/personal-blog/content/post/building-a-pull-request-bot-part1.md

 So I suggested to do some automation around these things, since they were laborious and dull which made them an ideal candidate for automation.
 And there the idea of a pull request bot was born.
 I wanted to develop something that could be easily extended to perform whatever automated checks we could think of and then post comments in the pull request to trigger developers.
 So I set out to build just that.

-This is the first post in a series:
+This is the first post in a series and I figured it would be a great story to tell as part of the [Applied Cloud Stories](http://aka.ms/applied-cloud-stories) initiative.

 - [Part 1: Introduction]({{< relref "building-a-pull-request-bot-part1" >}})
 - [Part 2: How it works]({{< relref "building-a-pull-request-bot-part2" >}})